cimarronOST/Monolith/README.md

 ## Which executable to use
-- **x64** is the fastest
+- **x64** is the fastest.
-- **x64_no_popcnt** does not need modern CPU instruction sets, therefore runs also on older computers, but is a bit slower
+- **x64_no_popcnt** does not need modern CPU instruction sets, therefore runs also on older computers, but is a bit slower.
-- **x86** runs also on 32-bit computers, but is considerably slower because there is no dedicated code for 32-bit instruction sets
+- **x86** runs also on 32-bit computers, but is considerably slower because there is no dedicated code for 32-bit instruction sets.

 ### If you compile it yourself
-A makefile will be added soon.
-Running the 'bench' command should result in a total of _40813238_ nodes.
+A makefile is included.
+Running the 'bench' command should result in a total of **40813238** nodes.

 ## UCI options overview